-s guests gathered in the rotunda and toured the current exhibitions, Mido CEO Franz Linder described the Swiss brand’s newest watch: the Inspired by Architecture Limited-Edition, an automatic timepiece that draws its design from the Guggenheim.
+s guests gathered in the the Solomon R. Guggenheim Museum’s rotunda and toured the current exhibitions, Mido CEO Franz Linder described the Swiss brand’s newest watch: the Inspired by Architecture Limited-Edition, an automatic timepiece that draws its design from the Guggenheim.
 As if the room weren’t already theatrical enough, soon a team of aerialists, wrapped in orange silks, were circling and tumbling through the dramatic open space of the atrium, their forms flipping or angling up toward the ‘oculus’ skylight, 96 feet above.

 Watching the aerialists spin in a circle of bodies, taut and entwined in the air, the architecture critic Paul Goldberger’s words on the Guggenheim made more sense than ever.
 “It’s a building that you cannot experience by sitting in one place,” he said.
 “It was Wright’s idea that the building is about movement through space as much as it is about space itself.”
 As the show drew to a close, the centrepiece on each table was removed by the performers, revealing the Guggenheim watch underneath.

 1,980 handmade bronzed flowers

 Meanwhile, some 30 blocks south, an altogether different shrine to haute horlogerie radiated light into the autumn evening.
 Bulgari, the luxury watch and jewellery brand owned by LVMH, had re-opened its boutique on Fifth Avenue just a week prior, and curious shoppers and tourists were peering in its gold-meshgrated windows.
 Placed on the southwest corner of 57th Street and Fifth Ave, the façade was bedecked in a lattice of 1,980 bronzed flowers, handmade in Italy and transported to New York’s most renowned shopping corridor.